Science: Data Practices

 We have a time called "flex."
 It's like a 30-minute training version of second period where we help students who are falling behind, and I will often use data to teach groups during that time.
 I'll pull in certain students and we'll go through questions and quizzes that they've got wrong and kind of talk about that to reteach those topics.

-Teachers Talk: Using Data to Group Students (3:06)
+Teachers Talk: Grouping Students According to Data (3:06)

 Reflection Questions: What are some ways that you could group students in your own classroom?
 Do you have data available to you that could help you to do this more efficiently?
 What do you see as the advantages of grouping your students for targeted instruction?